Content warning, highlight the hidden text between the lines:

 Boom.
 Boom.
 Boom.
 Boom.
 Boom.
 Boom.

-Each impact sent the bag hurtling, requiring the brawler to grab and steady it in place for another swing.
-She recalled the saying about the swordsman who practices one swing being scarier than one who practices a bunch of different ones, although the person she heard it from said it better.
+Each impact sent the bag hurtling, requiring her to catch and steady it for another swing.
+Alicia recalled the saying about how a swordsman who practices one swing is scarier than a swordsman who practices a bunch of different ones, although the person she heard it from said it better.
 She hoped it was a saying because it was true.
 Guess I'm picking up ice on the way home, thought Alicia.

 Boom.